Digital Agency Industry Report

 - Hiring: easier

 While not as drastic as the remote work shift, I expect to see a gradual transition towards a 4-day work week for digital agencies over the coming years.
 Agencies have typically been towards the front of employee benefits, and this seems like a significant win for both employees and management.
+Our survey in the first quarter of 2023 shows that even forward-thinking digital agencies are still very new to the practice.

 09. In-housing of marketing spend